The Department of Health (DOH) Children and Youth Evaluation Services (C-YES)

 HCBS supports include:

-• Teaching children daily living skills such as getting dressed, following routines, using coping skills).
+• Teaching children/youth daily living skills such as getting dressed, following routines, using coping skills).

 • Giving families and caregivers a planned break from providing support (Respite Services).